core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     - The fourth least significant bit MUST be set to 1 in every message, to indicate the presence of the 'kid' parameter for all group requests and responses.
 That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages.

     - The fifth least significant bit MUST be set to 1 for group requests, to indicate the presence of the 'kid context' parameter in the compressed COSE object.
-The kid context flag MAY be set to 1 for responses.
+The 'kid context' MAY be present in responses if application requires it, and if it is, the kid context flag MUST be set to 1.

     - The sixth least significant bit is set to 1 if the 'CounterSignature0' parameter is present, or to 0 otherwise.
 In order to ensure source authentication of messages as described in this specification, this bit MUST be set to 1.